Mathieu-Desrochers/Schemings/README.md

 But wait there is more
 ----------------------
-As you can see, we took great care not impose any design
+As you will see, we took great care not impose any
-decisions on anyone who would like to build upon this project.
+design decisions on anyone who would use this project.
 But for reference or inspiration, here is how we did it.

 We used the following abstractions, and we defined some